eecs-autograder/autograder-full-stack/README.md

 Navigate to `localhost:4200` in your browser.

 If you want to switch ports, you'll need to edit the file `autograder-full-stack/docker-compose-dev.yml`.
-Under the `website` block, change the `--port` option in the `command` settings.
+Under the `nginx` block, change the `ports` option.
 For example, to change the port to 9001:
 ```
 services:
-  website:
+  nginx:
     ...
-    command: ./node_modules/.bin/ng serve --port 9001 --host 0.0.0.0
+    ports:
+      - "4200:80"
     ...
 ```
 Then, navigate to `localhost:9001` in your browser.